wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.2 =
+* Relevanssi used to index navigation menu items.
+It won't, anymore.
+* Translation and stopwords in Brazilian Portuguese added, thanks to Pedro Padron.

 = 2.1.9 =
 * No changes, I'm just trying to resurrect the broken Relevanssi plugin page.